Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 ## Update the bootloader

-Duet 3 expansion boards, tool boards and Motors have a bootstrap loader written to the start of flash so that they can load firmware from the main board via CAN.
+Duet 3 expansion boards, tool boards and motors have a bootstrap loader written to the start of flash so that they can load firmware from the main board via CAN.
 This bootloader may occasionally need to be updated in order to support new features.
 See [Updating the bootloader on Duet 3 expansion and tool boards](/User_manual/RepRapFirmware/Updating_bootloader).

 ## Updating the firmware